 Animal bites which occur on the hand are especially prone to infection.
-Blood supply in the extremities is relatively poor compared to the blood supply in the trunk of the body.
-Also bones, ligaments, and tendons are located just below the surface of the skin, and are easily exposed to infection in a bite injury.
+The blood supply in the extremities is relatively poor compared to the blood supply in the trunk of the body.
+Also, bones, ligaments, and tendons are located just below the surface of the skin and are easily exposed to infection in a bite injury.

 What are the symptoms of an Animal Bite?

 Crush injuries of the hand caused by an animal bite may or may not break the skin and may fracture the small delicate bones of the hand.
 Pain, bruising and swelling, and decreased range of motion may occur depending on the extent of the crush injury.
 Puncture wounds break the skin.
 These types of wounds are especially dangerous because they introduce organisms deep into the tissues of the hand.
 Occasionally, the tip of the animal’s long tooth will chip off and remain hidden in the wound acting as a nidus for infection.
 Animals with very strong jaws may tear flesh away from the bones of the hand, causing significant damage and disfigurement.